vugn/ourbook/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-<h3 align="center">Buku Kita</h3>
+<h3 align="center">Our Book</h3>

   <p align="center">
-    Buku Kita is an open-source platform designed to cater to book enthusiasts and readers looking for a comprehensive catalog of books across various genres.
+    Our Book is an open-source platform designed to cater to book enthusiasts and readers looking for a comprehensive catalog of books across various genres.
 The project aims to provide a user-friendly interface for exploring, reviewing, and managing a vast collection of books, including details such as titles, authors, publication years, and genres.
 It serves as a valuable resource for readers to discover new books and for authors to showcase their work.
-With features like dynamic search across all fields, detailed book descriptions, and user-contributed reviews, Buku Kita strives to create a vibrant community of readers and writers.
+With features like dynamic search across all fields, detailed book descriptions, and user-contributed reviews, Our Book strives to create a vibrant community of readers and writers.
 The platform is built with the goal of making literature more accessible and fostering a love for reading in people of all ages.
     <br />
     <a href="https://github.com/vugn/bukukita"><strong>Explore the docs »</strong></a>
     <br />